KirillFrolov/obsidian/English/Some people prefer to live in a house, while others feel that there are more advantages to living in an apartment.md

 Are there more advantages than disadvantages of living in a house compared with living in an apartment?

 While some individuals are of the opinion that living in a house is more beneficial, others prefer to live in an apartment.
-Both options have their pros and cons, which I will discuss in this essay.
+Both options have their pros and cons and the following essay will discuss them both in detail.

 On the one hand,